sostock/HalfIntegers.jl/README.md

 ## Alternatives to this package

 - [FixedPointNumbers.jl](https://github.com/JuliaMath/FixedPointNumbers.jl) implements
   numbers with a fixed number of fraction bits.
-Thus, the `Fixed{Int,1}` type from that package can be considered equivalent to the `HalfInt` type from this package.
+Thus, the `Fixed{Int,1}` type from `FixedPointNumbers` can be considered equivalent to the `HalfInt` type from this package.
   However, the types behave differently in some ways.
 For example, multiplying two `Fixed{T,f}` numbers results in another `Fixed{T,f}` number, whereas multiplying two `HalfInteger`s results in a floating-point number.